MirzaabdullayevDev/MirzaabdullayevDev/README.md

 <img src="https://user-images.githubusercontent.com/99081177/154681249-5fc285a4-8c81-4998-b157-d96f46d57028.gif" alt="gif" width="30"> I’m a developer with experience in building websites for small and medium sized businesses.
 Whether you’re trying to win work, list your services or even create a whole online store – I can help!

-- 🔭 I’m currently working on Web development
+- I’m currently working on Web development
-- 🌱 I’m currently learning Fron-end and Back-end
+- I’m currently learning Fron-end and Back-end
-- 💬 Ask me about Anything
+- Ask me about Anything
-- 📫 How to reach me: <a href="mailto:mirzaabdullayevtest@gmail.com">Email</a>
+- How to reach me: <a href="mailto:mirzaabdullayevtest@gmail.com">Email</a>
-- 😄 Pronouns: he/him

 ### Skills & Endorsements